There are a couple lists of things that you should consider bringing onboard.

 An approved method for signaling distress at night

-An approved PFD (lifejacket) for everyone onboard
+A USCG approved PFD (lifejacket) for everyone onboard

 Bottom line is we want everyone to adhere to all safety requirements of the US and rules for their specific boat and uses.
 So, know the laws.
 Depending on your boat type you may be required to carry additional items.

 Should BringIn addition to what is required, prudent racers will consider at least the following list: PLB (Personal Locator Beacon)—these save lives and take the Search out of Search and Rescue.
 Very strongly recommended.